tkatz123/project-portfolio/README.md

     overview: "...",
     problem: "...",
     approach: "...",
-    architectureImage: "/diagrams/my-new-project.png", // file in /public, or null
+    architectureImage: "/diagrams/my-new-project.svg", // file in /public, or null
     architectureCaption: "One-line diagram caption.",
     results: "...",
+    resultCharts: [                  // optional — omit entirely if there are no charts { src: "/charts/my-new-project/chart-1.png", caption: "...", width: 1800, height: 1500 },
+    ],
   },
 }
 ```

 That's it — the card, the filter counts, and the detail page are all generated from this entry.
 Put any architecture diagram image in `public/` and reference it by absolute path (`/...`).
+If `resultCharts` is present, the Results section renders a click-to-enlarge gallery (`components/ChartGallery.tsx`) with keyboard and arrow navigation between images automatically.

 ## Deploy